Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • Definition of 3rd Normal Form (3NF)

-• Problems when 3rd Normal Form (3NF) is not applied
+• Problems that occur when 3rd Normal Form (3NF) is not applied

 • [Practice] Shall we improve it?